Norea: Names and associations

-More information has been available since the discovery of the Nag Hammadi library in 1945.
+In Gnostic literature

 In The Hypostasis of the Archons (The Reality of the Rulers), Norea is the daughter of Eve and the younger sister of Seth; both are members of the pure race.
 The archons decide to destroy the world with a deluge, but their leader, the Demiurge, warns Noah to build an ark, which Norea tries to board.
 Noah stops her, so she blows upon the ark and sets it ablaze.
 The rulers try to rape her, but she cries to the God of the Entirety for help.
 The angel Eleleth appears and frightens the rulers away before revealing her origins; she is a child of the spirit.

-Another Nag Hammadi text, the Thought of Norea (or Ode on Norea) is a first-person account of Norea's plea to God.
-On the Origin of the World refers to the reader an Account of Oraia and the First Book of Noraia, one of which may be the same as the Book of Noria mentioned by Epiphanius.
+On the Origin of the World refers to an Account of Oraia and the First Book of Noraia.
+These books were not preserved in the Nag Hammadi library.

-She has several similar names, including Orea and Horaia, meaning "beautiful".
-The name is thought to derive from a translation of Naamah, a Hebrew name that means "pleasant."
-The demon Naamah is called "the younger Lilith."
-Both Norea and Lilith call upon God to avoid an unwanted sexual encounter.
+Epiphanius of Salamis summarizes a book called Noria in the Panarion (Against Heresies) (26.1.3-9).
+According to this summary, she burned Noah's Ark three times, then revealed the means of recovering stolen sparks through sexual emissions.
+It is unknown whether this is one of the books mentioned in Origin.